nbrav/BCPNNSim-ReprLearn/README.md

 Bayesian Confidence Propagation Neural Network Simulator

-This repository provides code for the experiments in our paper:
+This repository provides code for the experiments in the paper

 Ravichandran, N.B., Lansner, A., and Herman, P., 2024, Unsupervised Representation Learning with Hebbian Synaptic and Structural Plasticity in Brain-Like Feedforward Neural Networks

+The code is implemented in C++, with MPI for message passing and HIP for GPU parallelization.

 # Extract MNIST dataset
 ```